This is a WIP talk for Bard Graduate Center, for the work I did during The Interface Experience show.

 - Disable bluetooth

 - Use a password manager instead of typing in passwords manually

 - Never share a usb port

 - Disable all network services

 Most NES development setups assume you are on windows, so heres a handy guide on working with macOS.

 Basic Development Software

-This is stuff any OSX developer should already have up and running - a way to compile code (xcode CLI tools), a package manager for command line applications (homebrew), a package manager for gui applications (homebrew cask), and a virtual machine to develop in (VirtualBox).
+This is stuff any developer using macOS should already have up and running - a way to compile code (xcode CLI tools), a package manager for command line applications (homebrew), a package manager for gui applications (homebrew cask), and a virtual machine to develop in (VirtualBox).
 This only will need to be setup once on each machine and will help a lot for future stuff.

 Install Xcode CLI tools if they haven’t been already

 pkgutil --pkg-info=com.apple.pkg.CLTools_Executables | grep version || xcode-select --install